 Today’s tip was inspired by this yummy photo from Wife Mama Foodie (photo #1).
 We thought: What a great idea for party food for a group of foodies: roll your own crepes.
-They can be savory crêpes for a main meal, along with a big green salad; or sweet crêpes for dessert.
+They can be savory crêpes for the main meal, along with a big green salad; or sweet crêpes for dessert.
 Just supply enough different fillings to make it interesting, and your DIY crêpes party will become a feast of legend.

 Here’s her recipe for easy homemade crêpes.
 You can also purchase ready-to-heat-and-eat versions (photo #6).